J-DubApps/EndpointPilot/README.md

 PS-MANAGE operates like a traditional Logon Script; however, PS-MANAGE is designed to run primarily _from_ the user's local PC itself, instead of from a Domain Controller NETLOGON share or GPO Logon Script.

+PS-MANAGE Configuration and operations are JSON-based.
+The JSON config files can be managed either by a companion .NET app, or text editor.

+PS-MANAGE script operations are split into Task-specific "MGMT" sub-scripts, all called by MAIN.PS1.

 PS-MANAGE components are staged onto a PC Endpoint under each user's profile at %LOCALAPPDATA%\PS-MANAGE (C:\Users\Username\AppData\Local\PS-MANAGE) and it executes as a Windows Scheduled Task at a configured "refresh" period.

 Pre-Requisites: